applysis/applysis.github.io/mkdocs/docs/Sources/c-add-csv-source.md

 ##### Prepare CSV File

 Once you upload your final CSV file, Applysis will start searching for specific columns in it.
-It is mandatory to have **Text** column filled in the file.
 Here is the more detailed description about columns we expect the file to have.

--   **Text**: mandatory, e.g review text, email body etc.
+-   **Text**: optionak, e.g review text, email body etc.
 -   **Title**: optional, e.g email subject, question, review title etc.
 -   **Date**: optional.
 -   **Rating**: optional, e.g review rating, we expect it to be minimum 1, maximum 5